WE-Kaito/digimon-tcg-simulator/README.md

 Digimon TCG Simulator
 ---

-This started as a graduation project for the [neuefische](https://www.neuefische.de/en) java/full-stack bootcamp.
+This started as a graduation project for a full stack coding bootcamp.
 It was always a dream of mine to make some sort of Digimon fan game, so why not making the still missing sim for [its card game](https://world.digimoncard.com/)?

 Feel free to use the code to improve upon.
 Reviews, bug-reports and feature-requests are also very welcome!

 **Features**:
 - [x] Register with a unique username + password to use the App.
+- [X] Password Recovery with a safety question + answer.
 - [x] Deckbuilder using [digimoncard.io's API](https://documenter.getpostman.com/view/14059948/TzecB4fH).
+- [X] Import / Export your deck list.
+(Currently TTS format only)
-- [x] Drag and drop cards.
+- [x] Drag and drop cards and card-stacks.
-- [x] Edit your decks and set your avatar and active deck on the profile page.
+- [x] Edit your decks and set your avatar, card sleeve and active deck on the profile page.
 - [x] Chat with other players and invite your friends in the Lobby.
-- [x] Mobile compatible (Game page currently not optimized).
+- [x] Mobile compatible (Game page currently not too optimized).
-- [X] Manual simulation of the *Digimon Card Game* with audio and animations
+- [X] Manual simulation of the *Digimon Card Game* with audio and animations and a Log

 **Try it on [www.digi-tcg.online](https://www.digi-tcg.online/)**